abcd-EGH/abcd-EGH/README.md

 ## AI Engineer
 - Welcome to my Github!
 I'm **Ji-Hwan Lee**, an **AI engineer** studying persuasive problem definition and problem-solving skills through the application of AI.
-- In my repositories, you can explore various AI projects, including Vision, GenAI, and Time Series.
+- In my repositories, you can explore various AI projects, including Computer Vision, GenAI, and Time Series.
 - In projects, I take the lead not only in implementing code but also in idea planning and presentations, which I genuinely enjoy!

 ### Interests